 We are now at 36,000 km/h or 22,370 mph, firmly in the realm of hypervelocities.
-Going around the Earth at this speed would take around an hour.
+Going around the Earth at this speed would take around an hour (the ISS takes 90 minutes).
 Incidentally, we are really close to the escape velocity from our planet.

 As to human travel, the Guinness World Records webpage lists the Apollo 10 mission as having reached 11.08 km/s during re-entry into the Earth atmosphere, well beyond our milestone.
 That record has not been topped since 1969.
 In less than 50 years flying humans breached three steps in our scale, from 100 m/s to 10 km/s, and none since!
-Which is a bit sad.
+Which if you ask me is a bit sad.